 App-Operated Washers & Dryers For College Campuses & Laundromats

 The most high-tech commercial laundry machines are often found on college campuses.
 That is because 100% of the people using those machines are millennials that need new technology and because it is the goal of every university to have a happy student body.
 Plus, it millennials college students will spend more and do their laundry more often if they aren’t forced to pay in quarters.
 And it makes sense, paying with quarters requires many extra steps for college students.
 That is why app-operated machines and machines that offer laundry cards are becoming common.
 Not only are these newer machines offering new payment methods, but they also allow users to track their laundry throughout the day.
-As more and more college students leave school and get apartments, there will be an increasing market for high tech laundry machines that offer alternative payment methods.
+As more and more college students leave school and get apartments, the multi-housing industry is also beginning to adopt these newer, better, machines.

 Get New Machines From Automatic Laundry

 If you want to improve your college dorm, multi-housing laundry room, or laundromat with machines that aren’t coin-only, contact Automatic Laundry.
 Or if you live in a building that has outdated machines, tell your property manager about our community laundry management services and to request a free quote for our machines.
 A college laundry room upgrade will benefit everyone.